szku01/zanza-vscode/README.md

 2. Clipboard buffer is in memory only.
 3. Delete line and move to next line always places the comment to the beginning of the content, unlike webstorm, which tries to align it to the previous line's comment placement.
+4. Boomarks are static (if you remove or add a line, the value will NOT change).

 ## Keyboard shortcuts